 The 30 minute break rule is mandatory for most property-carrying drivers.
-If you continue driving after 8 hours without taking a break of 30 consecutive minutes, it will result in an HOS violation.
+If you continue driving after 8 hours without taking a break of 30 consecutive minutes, it will result in an Hours of Service violation.

 The KeepTruckin app makes it very simple and easy for you to take these breaks when they are due.
 Moreover, the app also notifies you when a possible HOS violation is looming.

 Disclaimer: This information is intended for informational purposes only and does not constitute, and should not be relied upon as, legal or other professional advice.
 You should not act or refrain from acting based on any materials presented or made available by KeepTruckin without first obtaining advice from a licensed attorney.